A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 Akureyri in March

-When we arrived at Skjaldarvik Guest House-Click Here to Book It!, we asked at the Front Desk about a good place for dinner to make a reservation.
+When we arrived at theSkjaldarvík Guest House, we asked the Front Desk about a good place for dinner to make a reservation.
 Well, we got more than that.
 They even made the reservation for us, and their recommendation was excellent (T-Bone Steakhouse).

 After dinner, I decided I did not want to leave Akureyri the next day.
-I had fallen in love with the room, the views, the people that worked at the guesthouse, and with the city.
+I had fallen in love with the room, the views, the people who worked at the guesthouse, and the city.
 I canceled the reservation in at least two more towns and decided that the Ring Road road trip was going to see some changes.

 That same night, just after midnight, we got a knock at the door to let us know the Northern Lights were dancing outside.
-It was freezing, but at that moment it didn’t matter.
-I put on a coat on and went outside.
+It was freezing, but at that moment, it didn’t matter.
+I put on a coat and went outside.
 Unfortunately, I didn’t know you needed special techniques to take pictures of the Northern Lights, but that was not the time to be upset.
 I was living one of my dreams and faded into sleep again while watching the Lights from the window of our room.

-The next day we planned a Snowmobile Adventure, and it was a blast.
+The next day, we planned a Snowmobile Adventure, and it was a blast.
 At first, I was a little hesitant, but after a few minutes, I was planning in my mind to move to a place with snow as an excuse to buy a snowmobile.
 Read 13 + 1 Underrated Destinations for an Active Winter Holiday (including Akureyri) here.

 Iceland Snowmobile